 It is the first commercial OS that aims to make the ability to offer stable hosting a reality.

 Customers are unable to monopolise the resources as each user has tenant isolation, Which means customers are isolated from each other so if one customer’s server fails, Everybody else is protected.
 There are also resource limits available to control the amount of resources used by each client.
 This stabilises the server and resource limits can be customised for web applications such as a blog or shop so that if one area is exceeded it will not affect the rest of the site.

 Security patches are released quickly to ensure customer safety and Lightweight Virtual Environment Technology is employed to further stabilise and protect customer server connections.

 A way to protect and enhance your website online.
 CloudFlare offers services which can speed up your site, increase site loading time for sites with ad servers, protect it from a range of online threats, provide full analytics for your site and enable easy installation of web apps on your site.

-CloudFlare operates with any web hosting, domain name or CMS platform to provide its users with enhanced website features who require a more sophisticated web approach.
-On average a CloudFlare website loads twice as quickly, uses 60% less bandwidth and generates 65% fewer requests.
-CloudFlare powered websites enjoy a significant improvement in performance and a decrease in spam and other attacks.
+CloudFlare operates with any web hosting, domain name or CMS platform to provide its users who require a more sophisticated web approach with enhanced website features.
+On average, A CloudFlare website loads twice as quickly, uses 60% less bandwidth and generates 65% fewer requests.
+CloudFlare-powered websites enjoy a significant improvement in performance and a decrease in spam and other attacks.

 AWS Amazon Cloud